 Fixed Deposits are safe and secure investment options for beginners and pros.
 You can earn attractive interest from banks depending on the amount of money you put in the account.

 A Fixed Deposit, known as an FD in short, is a type of term deposit.
 You can deposit a sum of money in an FD for a specific period.
-You earn a cumulative interest on the money throughout the time, and get it as a lump sum in the end.
+You earn a cumulative interest on the money throughout the time, and once the tenure ends, you receive your principal + interest as a lump sum.

 Here are some salient features of a Fixed Deposit -